 Example #1 – Insert Carriage Return using Keyboard Shortcuts

 Suppose we have data as shown below in cell A1 of the worksheet.
-Where multiple lines are included within the same cell and each line is separated with comma.
+Where multiple lines are included within the same cell, and each line is separated with a comma.

-Step 1: Press the F2 key to take cell in edit mode and place cursor at the place from where you wanted to break the line or the place after which you wanted the data to push on new line.
+Step 1: Press the F2 key to take the cell in edit mode and place the cursor at the place from where you wanted to break the line or the place after which you wanted the data to push on a new line.

 Step 2: Now, hold the Alt key and then press the Enter key to break the line at the point where we have placed the cursor.

-Step 3: Now, again place a cursor at the place where you wanted a line a break and the content to be moved to next line.
-In this case, place a cursor before NY or you can say after the second comma.
+Step 3: Now, again, place a cursor at the place where you wanted a line a break and the content to be moved to the next line.
+In this case, place a cursor before NY, or you can say after the second comma.

 This is by far the simplest way to add the carriage return/line breaks within a cell inside Excel.